Rennylex/adaptive_active_exposure_control/readme.md

 ## 2. Tutorial
   ### aaec_exposure_control node:
-  The aaec_exposure_control_standalone.launch file, along with the aaec_exposure_control.cpp source code, is designed to automatically adjust the exposure time of a camera based on the image's brightness and contrast.
-This system is especially useful in robotics applications where lighting conditions can vary significantly.
+  The aaec_exposure_control_standalone.launch file, along with the aaec_exposure_control.cpp source code, is designed to automatically adjust the exposure time of a camera based on the image's gradient info.
 The code uses ROS (Robot Operating System) for communication and OpenCV for image processing.

+  #### Parameters
+  run_camera_node: If set to true, this parameter will also start the camera node as part of the launch.
+Default value is false.
+  image_topic: The ROS topic on which raw images from the camera are published.
+Default is /camera_array/cam1/image_raw.
+  verbose_mode: Enables detailed logging if set to true.
+Useful for debugging.
+Default is false.
+  publish_debug_images: When enabled, publishes images with diagnostic information overlay.
+Default is true.
+  exposure_upper_bound: The maximum allowable exposure time in microseconds.
+Default is 20000.
+  default_exposure_time: The initial exposure time in microseconds before any adjustments.
+Default is 5000.
+  step_length_aec: Defines the step size for automatic exposure correction.
+Smaller values mean finer adjustments.

   ### ChangeParams node:
   This package provides 3 exposure control methods: Active Exposure Control(AEC), Gamma-based Exposure Control(GEC), and default.
 To use the one you want, simpy set the corresponding bool value to true, and the rest to false in the  "changeParam.launch" under launch folder.